Skip to main content

 9. Allergic reactions

-Xolair has a boxed warning (the FDA’s strongest medication warning) about severe allergic reactions (anaphylaxis).
+As mentioned, Xolair has a boxed warning about the chance of anaphylaxis.
 However, the overall risk seems to be very low.

 A long-term study followed people injecting Xolair for asthma for up to 9 years.
 The results showed that out of over 10,000 injections, no immediate allergic reaction (such as anaphylaxis) occurred.
 Another study had 41 anaphylaxis cases out of nearly 40,000 people receiving Xolair